Aaron Galloway; PhD, Assistant Professor, OIMB (PI)

 Jessie is interested in studying marine trophic ecology through a chemistry lens, with a particular focus on gelatinous organisms.
 Jessie received B.S. degrees in geology and chemistry from the University of Wisconsin in 2010 and a M.S. degree in marine science from KAUST in Saudi Arabia in 2012, under Dr. Michael Berumen.
 After a stint in industry, Jessie has returned to marine science at OIMB, where she is co-advised by Dr. Kelly Sutherland and Dr. Galloway.

-Natalie is a second-year student at Southwestern Oregon Community College studying marine biology.
-She is working in CTELab as an intern; she was an intern in the CTELab in 2018 through the OIMB REU program (check out her blog about her project) and is currently working Dungeness crab projects funded by Oregon Sea Grant.
-After graduating with her Associate of Science, Natalie plans on transferring to a four-year university to continue her education.
+Natalie is currently a student at OIMB studying marine biology.
+She is working in CTELab as a technician and is a collaborator on several projects; she was an intern in the CTELab in 2018 through the OIMB REU program (check out her blog about her project) and is currently working on Dungeness crab projects funded by Oregon Sea Grant.